 Pack your bags, come and spend three days in the Muscle Shoals community to learn, be inspired, gather, and commune at The Factory with a group of creative thinkers, makers, and doers.
 We will spend time together to explore the material culture that originated from this community, exchange ideas, cross-pollinate, and create a plan to dissect and document the material culture of textiles back to its earliest days in America.

 We will explore the landscape and community of Muscle Shoals and its history of manufacturing and music, the tenacity of the art and the creative residents that made this revolution possible.
-Tours of Muscle Shoals Sound, Fame Recording Studio, and Single Lock Records will be available – along with great food, conversation, music, and (of course) shopping.
-Purchase tickets here and view the schedule for the weekend below.
-You can choose to purchase a spot at some or all of the events.
+Tours of Muscle Shoals Sound and Fame Recording Studio will be available – along with great food, conversation, music, and (of course) shopping.

 Thursday, April 25